David-Else/simple-youtube-chapter-extractor/README.md

 `/(?<time>\d{2}:\d{2}:\d{2}|\d{2}:\d{2})\)?\s(\-)?(\s)?(?<chapterTitle>.*)/g;`.

+To see what it does paste it into [regex101.com](https://regex101.com/).
 Please contribute more formats to help others use this program!

 ## Extract chapters from text file